wladpaiva/aibitat/README.md

     interrupt: 'ALWAYS',
   })
   .agent('mathematician', {
-    role: `You are a mathematician and only solve math problems from client`, })
+    role: `You are a Mathematician and only solve math problems from client`, })
   .agent('reviewer', {
-    role: `You are a peer-reviewer and you do not solve math problems.
+    role: `You are a Peer-Reviewer and you do not solve math problems.
-    Check the result from mathematician and then confirm.
+    Check the result from @mathematician and then confirm.
 Just confirm, no talk.`, })
   .channel('management', ['mathematician', 'reviewer', 'client'])